ConjurTech/slate/source/includes/api/_authentication.html.md

 const signatureToSend = signTransaction(transaction, '<private key>')
 ```

-The second step of an action usually requires a transaction to be signed, this is done by:
+The second step of an action usually requires the returned transaction to be signed, this is done by:

-1. Checking the transaction data to ensure it matches the user's intention
+1. Checking the returned transaction data to ensure it matches the user's intention
 2. Serializing the transaction, this can be done with [neon-js](https://github.com/CityOfZion/neon-js)
 ([View implementation details](https://github.com/CityOfZion/neon-js/blob/c6a169a82a4d037e00dccd424f53cdc818d6b3ae/src/transactions/core.js#L79))
 3. Signing the serialized transaction with the user's private key